geosigno/simpleParallax.js/README.md

 # simpleParallax

-simpleParallax is a simple and lightweight jQuery plugin that gives your website parallax animations on the images.
+simpleParallax is a very simple and lightweight jQuery plugin that improve your website with parallax animations on your images.

+Where it may be laborious to get results through other plugins, simpleParallax stands out for its ease and its visual rendering.
+The parallax effect is directly applied on image tags, there is no need to use background images.

+Any image will fit.
+Try it out!

 # How to use it